Find Grad Schools

 17 Yearly Graduations

 The 12th most popular school in the country for exercise physiology majors who are seeking their master's degree is University at Buffalo.
-Each year, around 32,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 17 people received their master's degree in exercise physiology from University at Buffalo.
-Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.

 15 Yearly Graduations

 The 15th most popular school in the country for exercise physiology majors who are seeking their master's degree is University of Houston - Clear Lake.
 Each year, around 9,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,600 per year, while in-state graduate students, on average, pay $7,920 per year.
+The average in-state tuition for full-time undergraduates is $6,024 per year, while in-state graduate students, on average, pay $7,920 per year.
 During the most recent year for which we have data, 15 people received their master's degree in exercise physiology from UH Clear Lake.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+Of these students, 43% were women and 14% were members of underrepresented racial-ethnic groups.

 #16